Hannah Kerr

-Hannah Elizabeth Kerr (born January 6, 1997) is an American Christian musician, who plays a Christian pop style contemporary worship music.
+Hannah Elizabeth Kerr (born January 6, 1997) is an American contemporary Christian musician.
 She released I Stand Here, on M2T (Made to Thrive) Records, in 2015, a record label founded by Mark Hall of Casting Crowns.
 The single, "I Stand Here", placed on the Billboard magazine Christian Airplay chart.

 Early and personal life

 Hannah Elizabeth Kerr was born on January 6, 1997, in Buffalo, New York, the daughter of Gordon and Kimberly Kerr (née, Vogan), whose father is the CEO of Black River Entertainment.
 She relocated to Nashville, Tennessee, during the summer before her first year in high school commenced.

 Music career

-2015–2016: Career Beginnings
+2015–2016: Early career

-She started her music recording career in 2015, with the extended play, I Stand Here, that was released on October 16, 2015, by M2T (Made to Thrive) Records, a division of Black River Entertainment, a record label founded by Casting Crowns front man Mark Hall.
+She started her music recording career in 2015, with the extended play, I Stand Here, that was released on October 16, 2015, by M2T (Made to Thrive) Records, a division of Black River Entertainment, a record label founded by Casting Crowns frontman Mark Hall.
 Her debut single, "I Stand Here", charted on the Billboard magazine Christian Airplay chart at No. 49.
 It later rose to No. 47, its peak.